NCCC to Participate in Sexual Assault Awareness Month and Host Clothesline Exhibit

 April 2, 2014

 As part of Sexual Assault Awareness Month, the Niagara County Community College Wellness Center, the NCCC Student Life “Promise for Tomorrow” program (Campus Suicide Prevention) and the Niagara County YWCA are hosting the nationally recognized Clothesline Project exhibit beginning Monday, April 7- Friday, April 11, 2014.
-The exhibit will be on display on the NCCC main campus, 3111 Saunders Settlement Road, Sanborn, NY in the Student Center Building (G Building), on the first floor, Room G-117B and in the Student Entertainment Lounge.
+The exhibit will be on display at Niagara County Community College, 3111 Saunders Settlement Road, Sanborn, NY in the Student Center Building (G Building), on the first floor, Room G-117B and in the Student Entertainment Lounge.
 The exhibit is open to the public from 11:00am to 2:00pm each day.
 In addition, the Wellness Center will offer counseling and referrals to students with issues regarding Sexual Assault and Violence, and there will be activities and workshops throughout the week in the Student Entertainment Lounge.

 Clothesline Project/Personal Wellness Week activities scheduled at NCCC: